followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/70 dxVectorMap/7 Map Elements/Layer Element/Layer Element.md

 ===========================================================================

 <!--shortDescription-->
-This section describes the fields and methods that can be used in code to manipulate the **Layer Element** object.
+This section describes the **Layer Element** object, which represents a vector map layer element.
 <!--/shortDescription-->

 <!--fullDescription-->